SVG Tutorial

 This produces the graphic shown below.

-There are many different values that are accepted for color.
+Many different values are accepted for color.
 The colors are shown above using their hexadecimal representation.
-Color pickers

 /* style elements by tag name */